 Ian began his studies at the University of Adelaide, completing his architecture degree in 1979 at the RMIT University and completed his Master of Architecture at RMIT in 1993.
 In 1992 he was made an Adjunct Professor of Architecture at RMIT, and has taught in the undergraduate and masters course at RMIT, as well as visiting teaching positions of University of Western Australia and The University of Sydney.
 Ian served as the President of the Victorian Chapter of the RAIA and was National Treasurer from 2000-2002.
 In 2003 he was awarded a Centenary Medal for his contribution to Australian Architecture.
 He was elected as a National Councillor of the RAIA in 2006 and as Treasurer in 2007.
 He is Professor of Architecture and Urban Design at the University of Adelaide and was recently appointed to the Melbourne Festival Board of Directors.

-Chloe holds an MA from the University of Cambridge and an MBA from Westminster University, and is a Fellow of the Institute of Public Administration Australia and of the Australian Academy of Technological Sciences and Engineering.
+Chloe holds an MA from the University of Cambridge and an MBA from Westminster University, and is a Fellow of the Institute of Public Administration Australia and of the Australian Academy of Technology and Engineering.
+She was made an Officer of the Order of Australia in January 2018 for her distinguished service to public administration through leadership roles in the area of renewable energy, water and climate change process and reform, and to the performing arts.

 Margaret Parker FCA (Treasurer)